ioanev/ompss-2-tutorial/README.md

 ### Configuring the kernel

-While the traditional version of OmpSs doesn't require any system configurations, cluster execution requires the system to have disabled the address randomization feature.
-Moreover, depending on the total memory requested for an application, i.e. `cluster.local_memory` and `cluster.distributed_memory`, there might be need to enable the overcommit feature in the kernel.
+While the traditional version of OmpSs-2 doesn't require any system configurations, OmpSs-2@Cluster execution requires the system to have disabled the address randomization feature.
+Moreover, depending on the total memory requested for an application (i.e., `cluster.local_memory` and `cluster.distributed_memory`) there might be a need to enable the overcommit feature in the kernel.

 ```sh
 # Disable address randomization